Bank of America tests technology to pay with phones

 "We are in this extended period of test and learn," he said.
 "It's early days."

-The company's technology also allows its customers to control the payment process, rather than acting as another intermediary like Visa or MasterCard, he said.
+The company's technology also allows its customers to control the payment process, rather than acting as another intermediary like Visa (V.N) or MasterCard (MA.N), he said.

 The technology currently works with QR codes but could be adapted to other methods that connect a user's phone to a retailer, Gardner said.